AlexaKrut/Linux_OS_Base_Tasks/README.md

 Add screenshots with the output of all used commands to the report.

-Part 13.
-Installing and using the ncdu utility
+## Installing and using the ncdu utility
-"You probably didn’t like much the format in which the du command outputs information.
-I understand you perfectly.
-So now we'll take a look at its improved version."
-== Task ==

 Install the ncdu utility.